Vitreous Floater Demonstrator saves time in the exam room.

-Spend less time explaining vitreous floaters.
-This model of the eye demonstrates how floaters suspend and drift.
-It's a visual aid that minimizes patient confusion and cumulatively saves you hours of exam time.
+This model of the eye clearly demonstrates how floaters suspend and drift.
+It's a visual aid that accelerates patient understanding which cumulatively saves you hours of time.

 Patients will easily see and quickly comprehend the how and why about "spots and floaters", without you having to give repetitive and possibly alarming explanations.
 A shake of the globe sends the "floaters" swirling, pausing and drifting downwards, replicating what the patient is experiencing.

 The Vitreous Floater Demonstrator features mesh particles in a clear dense "vitreous fluid".
 The housing is made of transparent, durable molded plastic with an attractive eye applique.

 Measures: 3 1/2" W x 3 3/4" H x 4 1/4" D.